-I am a postdoctoral fellow at Sié Chéou-Kang Center for International Security and Diplomacy at the Josef Korbel School of International Studies at the University of Denver.
-As a scholar-practitioner, my research and teaching bridge International Relations (IR) and Comparative Politics with specific interests in contentious politics, dynamics of war, gender and security, and field research ethics in Sub-Saharan Africa.
+I am an Assistant Professor in the Department of Political Studies at Queen’s University.
+As a scholar-practitioner, my research and teaching focus on gender, African politics and security, political violence, and field research ethics in conflict-affected societies.
 I hold a Ph.D. in International Relations from American University (2013).

-I am currently researching a new project on women’s agency in warfare.
-The project is a case study of female combatants in Namibia’s war of independence.
+I am currently researching a new project on political protests in Africa and concluding a project on women’s agency in non-state armed groups.
 My previous research which is now a book project “In the Shadow of Prison: Power, Identity, and Transitional Justice in Post-Genocide Rwanda” focused on the social and political impacts of the power-laden nature of the Rwandan transitional justice (TJ) program.

 I have conducted fieldwork in conflict-affected and countries, including Burundi, Rwanda, Kenya, and Namibia.
-I have received several grants for my research, including from Fulbright Scholar Program and the American Association of University Women.
+I have received several grants for my research, including from the Social Sciences and Humanities Research Council of Canada, the Fulbright Scholar Program and the American Association of University Women.